Auction-Nudge/wordpress/readme.txt

 	* Italian
 * **Category List** - Allow visitors to your site to filter your items by category
 * **Items per Page** - How many items you wish to show per page
-* **Show Multiple Pages?** - Multiple pages can show all of your items for sale
-* **Show Search Box?** - Allow your site visitors to search all of your active eBay items by keyword
 * **Open Links in New Tab?** - Decide if your visitors should be taken to eBay in a new tab or the current one
 * **Image Size** - Large item images can be displayed (up to 500px by 500px)
-* **User Profile** - Display your eBay username, positive feedback percentage, feedback score and feedback star (if applicable) at the top of the Your eBay Listings tool

 = Advanced Options =